Introduction

 Photo by Aron Visuals on Unsplash

-I can keep talking about the benefits of reading, but you must be thinking, how can one read in their busy life.
+I can keep talking about the benefits of reading, but you must be thinking about how one can read in one’s busy life.
 Every day we have to go to schools, or colleges or work.
 It might be not easy to spare time from your busy schedules to read.
 But worry not when Chapter Chaser is here 😁.
 I will suggest some tips that I use for myself for incorporating reading into your schedule.

 You can start reading as soon as you wake up and ensure your reading time is not interrupted by distractions like checking social media, emails, etc.